 How do I learn more about these Scholarships?

-Please contact Kathleen Cassino, Community Affairs, Major League Baseball at: email@example.com.
+Please contact Rose Aparicio, Sr. Administrative Assistant, Major League Baseball at RBIScholarship@mlb.com

-When are the letters of recommendation and school transcripts due?
+When are the letters of Character Reference, school transcripts, and test scores due?
 Can they be sent separately from my application?

-Application materials must be mailed in one packet by the April 11th due date.
-Transcripts and letters of recommendation will not be accepted under separate cover.
+Application materials must be mailed in one packet by the June 30th due date.
+Transcripts and letters of Character Reference will not be accepted under separate cover.
 Incomplete, e-mailed or faxed applications will not be considered.

 Can I apply online?

-No. You may print the application from MLB.com/rbi and mail it to the noted address, but it is not possible to apply online.
+No. You may print the application from MLB.com/rbi and mail it to the noted address.
 If you do print the application from the web site, be sure to print all pages.

 Can I fax or e-mail my application?